February 24(25), June 26, October 26

 We must always remember, therefore, what the Prophet says: “Serve the Lord with fear” (Ps.
 2:11), and again “Sing praise wisely” (Ps.
 46:8); and “In the presence of the angels I will sing to you” (Ps.
 137:1).
 Let us consider, then, how we ought to behave in the presence of God and his angels and let us stand to sing the psalms in such a way that our minds are in harmony with our voices.

 During communal prayer, if our minds are to be in harmony with our voices, then we need to be attending to these voices.
 In giving attention to the voice, to what is being said now, our minds are present, now.
 Only in the now, in the present, can the divine and the human be in harmony.
-Only in this now do the divine and the human go beyond being present to each other and into communion.
-In the spiritual life this now-union is revered and is the foundation for reverence; it is the source of a wisdom that can only rise in a mind attentive with the divine life.
+Only in this now can the divine and the human go beyond being present to each other and into communion.
+In the spiritual life this now-union is revered and is the foundation for reverence; and it is the source of a wisdom that can only rise in a mind attentive with the divine life.

 To be attentive is to be conscious, the mind withdrawn from thought, imagination, expectation.
 Consciousness is attention naked, a mind not analysing or judging.
 As we learn how to pray wisely and with reverence, we are becoming conscious.
 Reverence and wisdom are at home in a conscious mind.